worlddemocrats/academy/README.md

 ## Acknowledgments

-We extend our sincerest gratitude to the Open Source Society University.
-Their pioneering work in open-source education has been the inspiration behind this initiative.
+We express our deepest gratitude to the Open Source Society University.
+Their pioneering work in open-source education served as the inspiration behind this initiative.